 Do you remember how a mother hen sits on her eggs to keep them warm so they can hatch?
 This is also known as incubation, to keep the eggs warm such that they can hatch.
 In this case, the heat from decomposition helps keep bird Z’s eggs warm—so the parent doesn’t need to sit on them.

-Proposed/Suggested Answer for part (c)
+Proposed/Suggested Answer for parts (c)

 (c) When the leaves decompose, heat [energy] is released.
 The heat helps to keep the eggs warm/ the eggs continue to gain heat so the eggs can hatch faster.

-Let’s break down part (d)
+Let’s break down parts (d)

 If you look closely at the diagram, you’ll notice that the eggs are hidden by the sand.
 This makes it harder for predators to find them, keeping the eggs safe and protected from being eaten.
 As such, this increases the chances of eggs hatching into young and developing into adults!

-Proposed/Suggested Answer for part (d)
+Proposed/Suggested Answer for parts (d)

 (d) Predators are less likely to spot and eat the eggs hence increasing the chances of eggs hatching and developing into young.